 Legal fees and expenses

-Any HSPC member can provide you with an accurate estimate not only of your estate agency costs but also the legal costs and outlays involved to complete the sale.
-These include not only legal fees but also often quite substantial sums for Land and Buildings Transaction Tax, Registration of the Title and so on.
+Any HSPC solicitor firm can provide you with an accurate estimate not only of your estate agency costs but also the legal costs and outlays involved to complete the sale.
+These include not only legal fees but also often quite substantial sums for land and buildings transaction tax, registration of the title and so on.

 Our member firms also provide a truly in-house legal service based at their local offices, whereas some other local agencies may advertise in-house conveyancing which is actually carried out by another firm in a completely different area.